7cb15/7cb15.github.io/_pages/about.md

 I am passionate about applying data science to a diverse range of fields, but I tend to gravitate towards problems that involve operations research, customer-level marketing strategy, and urban science.

+I also like to explore and document with my camera and make a mess in the kitchen, so from time to time I will post about those things too.

 You can find more detail on my programming projects [on my Github page](https://github.com/7cb15).

 What I'm Working On Right Now